Complete Lorentz transformation of a charge-current density

-We used the word `spurious' in the previous sentence because the transformation in Eq.~(\ref{rp}) is not a complete Lorentz transformation of the charge-current four-vector.
-A complete Lorentz transformation is a two step process, of which Eq.~(\ref{rp}) is just the first step.
-The required second step is to Lorentz transform the space-time four-vector $[t,{\bf r}]$ so that the transformed $\rho'$ and $\bf j'$are functions of $t'$ and $\bf r'$.
-We show below that completing the Lorentz transformation results in there being no induced charge density, and no resulting electric dipole moment.

 The charge and current densities, $\rho$ and $\bf j$, are usually idealized as smooth macroscopic quantities, but the actual physical microscopic charge and current densities in a current loop consist of point conduction electrons moving through a fixed lattice of positively charged ions.
 The macroscopic densities are defined by averages of the microscopic densities over small sampling cells that contain a large number of the moving electrons.

 It is important to use the microscopic densities, and not the simpler macroscopic densities, to understand the details of how the moving electrons form a current.
 Using the macroscopic densities can lead to incorrect and misleading results, which was the case in the Panofsky and Phillips derivation.

-The assumption is sometimes made that, because the macroscopic current density is time independent, the second stage of the Lorentz transformation from the rest frame time $t$ to the moving time $t'$ is unnecessary.
-But we show below that, because the microscopic conduction electrons are moving, completing the Lorentz transformation from $t$ to $t'$ is necessary, and changes the final result.
+The assumption has usually been made that, because the macroscopic current density is time independent, the second stage of the Lorentz transformation from the rest frame time $t$ to the moving time $t'$ is unnecessary.
+But, because the microscopic conduction electrons are moving, completing the Lorentz transformation from $t$ to $t'$ is needed, and changes the final result.

+This is similar to the case of the electric field of a moving point charge.
+There the field of a point charge at rest is time independent, but the Lorentz transformation on the electric field is done in two steps as we described above.
+However, that procedure was not used by Panofsky and Phillips for Lorentz transforming a current loop.

-To measure the charge density $\rho$, which is a macroscopic quantity, we count the number of conduction electrons in a sampling cell, as shown in Fig.~1.
-The conduction electrons are in motion in the loop's rest frame.
-We will show below that in order to count the moving electrons correctly, they must all be counted at the same rest frame time $t$.
-The two times, t and t', are connected by a Lorentz transformation.
-This means that $t'$, the appropriate time of counting in the moving frame, will vary according to the Lorentz transformation equation
+To measure the macroscopic charge density $\rho$, we count the number of conduction electrons in a sampling cell, as shown in Fig.~1.
+In the loop's rest frame, the velocity $V$ in the figure is zero, and the electrons are moving with a drift velocity slowly to the right.
+In order to count the moving electrons correctly in the rest frame, they must all be counted at the same rest frame time.
+This makes the number of moving electrons the same as the number of fixed ions, and the rest frame charge density is zero.

+The rest frame time, $t$, and the moving frame time, $t'$, are connected by a Lorentz transformation.
+This means that $t'$, the appropriate time for counting electrons in the moving frame, will vary according to the Lorentz transformation equation